-You can visit the early-1900s Tingley House, a restored potato house, and a former jail house that contains a museum of local artifacts.
+You can visit the early-1900s Tingley House, a restored potato house and former jailhouse that contains a museum of local artifacts.
 The house is preserved by the Island Falls Historical Society.